Total disconnectedness and percolation for the supports of super-tree random measures: -ary Classical Super-Tree Random Measures

 From \eqref{nuCm} we have for $m\in\Z_+$ and $x\in G_m$,

 Note that $q:=\P(W^0=0)<1$ (recall $\E(W^0)=1$).
 By \eqref{indWJ},

 The right-hand side is clearly independent of the choice of $x\in G_m$ by the above branching process description of $|J^x_m|$.

-\ref{it:hitprob1:a} Assume now $\frac{2}{\beta}=d$, so that $B^d=\mu$, and let $m\in\N$.
+\ref{it:hitprob1:a} Assume now $\frac{2}{\beta}=d$, so that $B^d=\mu$, a nd let $m\in\N$.
 Then $\E(R)=1$ and we have a critical branching process in the above.
 By a theorem of Kolmogorov (see (10.8) in \cite{Har}) there is a sequence $\delta^{(1)}_m\to 0$ such that

 By Yaglom's theorem (see Theorem~10.1 in \cite{Har})

 This implies that $\E(q^{|J^x_m|} \, | \, |J^x_m|>0)=\delta^{(2)}_m\to 0$ as $m\to\infty$ (and is independent of the choice of $x\in G_m$).
 Use this and \eqref{prpos1} in \eqref{nuposexp} to complete the proof of \ref{it:hitprob1:a}.
 Note that the final sequence $(\delta_m)$ depends only on $\cL(R)$, and hence only on $\cL(Z)$ (recall $B^d=\E(Z)$ in this case), and not on the choice of $x\in G_m$.